 Hospice is end-of-life care.
-We provide comfort and support for those with life-limiting illnesses and for their families, by attending to their physical, emotional, and spiritual needs.
-Our team of professionals includes doctors, nurses' aides, social workers, chaplains, volunteers and grief counselors who empower and educate families during this time.
+We provide comfort and support for those with life-limiting illnesses and for their families, by attending to their physical, emotional and spiritual needs.
+Our team of professionals includes doctors, nurses' aides, social workers, spiritual care coordinators, volunteers and bereavement counselors who empower and educate families during this time.
 We coordinate care between team members and family members to best meet patients' and families' needs.

 We are privileged to serve patients in many settings: their own homes, the Siegenthaler Center, nursing homes (see list below), hospitals, assisted living facilities and many other places people consider home.
 Your hospice team comes to you no matter where you are in Oneida, Herkimer and eastern Madison counties.